Don’t let a job break your heart

 And I knew this, because I’m interested in and have been trained in understanding human behaviour.
 So I designed my own process to sift through the bullshit.
 But my design was completely centred around my future employer.

-Behavior science taught me that “The best predictor of future behaviour is past behaviour”.
+Behaviour science had taught me that “The best predictor of future behaviour is past behaviour”.
 So in addition to the usual small talk, I asked my potential managers about how they handled certain situations in the past instead of buying into their aspirations and plans for the future.
 I also took note of their possible cognitive bias.
 My plan was to notice when they were sounding overly confident about something without providing any concrete proof, and then to challenge their self-assurance.
 I did everything by the book.
 Meanwhile, I failed to hold myself to the same standards.

 The only way for me to ensure that I was making sound and rational decisions, in a realm that triggers so much false behaviour, was by designing a process that also takes my own irrationality into account.